๐Ÿ”ฌGeneral Biology I

 Why This Matters

-Cellular transport is the foundation of how cells stay alive—it's how they acquire nutrients, expel waste, communicate with each other, and maintain the precise internal conditions necessary for biochemical reactions.
-On the AP exam, you're being tested on your understanding of membrane structure, energy use, concentration gradients, and homeostasis.
+Cellular transport is the foundation of how cells stay alive.
+It's how they acquire nutrients, expel waste, communicate with each other, and maintain the precise internal conditions necessary for biochemical reactions.
+In General Biology I, you're expected to understand membrane structure, energy use, concentration gradients, and homeostasis.
 These concepts show up everywhere: from explaining how neurons fire to why your kidneys can concentrate urine to how plant cells stay rigid.

 Don't just memorize a list of transport types.
-Instead, focus on why each mechanism exists and what determines which one a cell uses.
+Focus on why each mechanism exists and what determines which one a cell uses.
 Ask yourself: Does this process require energy?
 Does it need a protein?
 Is the substance moving with or against its gradient?
-Master these distinctions, and you'll be ready for any multiple-choice question or FRQ that tests transport concepts.
+Master these distinctions, and you'll handle any exam question on transport.

 Passive Transport: Going With the Flow